marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 - Dictator Game

 A dictator game can be easily implemented in classEx.
-Here, you will require a numeric input field.
-Player 1 receives an endowment and can then decide how much of this endowment to transfer to player 2.
-Player 2 is passive in this game and can make no decision.
+Here, you will require a numeric input field. participant 1 receives an endowment and can then decide how much of this endowment to transfer to participant 2. participant 2 is passive in this game and can make no decision.

 - Ultimatum Game with MAO°

-In the ultimatiom game in the strategy method, both players make a decision simultaneously.
-Player 1 takes the role of the proposer and is endowed with a certain amount.
-He may then transfer all, some or none of this endowment to player 2.
+In the ultimatiom game in the strategy method, both participants make a decision simultaneously. participant 1 takes the role of the proposer and is endowed with a certain amount.
+He may then transfer all, some or none of this endowment to participant 2.
-In the ultimatum game, player 2 then decides whether to accept or reject the proposed division of the pie.
-If player 2 rejects, both players receive a payoff of zero.
-When the ultimatum game is implemented in the strategy method, player 2 is presented with all possible divisions.
+In the ultimatum game, participant 2 then decides whether to accept or reject the proposed division of the pie.
+If participant 2 rejects, both participants receive a payoff of zero.
+When the ultimatum game is implemented in the strategy method, participant 2 is presented with all possible divisions.
 She then decides which offers she would reject and which she would accept.
-At this point, player 2 is not yet informed about the actual decision of player 1.
+At this point, participant 2 is not yet informed about the actual decision of participant 1.
-This strategy method is usually implemented to extract players' minimum acceptable offer (MAO).
+This strategy method is usually implemented to extract participants' minimum acceptable offer (MAO).

 Sequential | 2 Roles
 --------------------